caloni/journal/content/posts/jejum-intermitente/index.md

 >  - Thyroid hormones
 >

 > High levels of insulin are also called hyperinsulinemia.
 When you develop such a condition, your body becomes insensitive to the hormone and leads to resistance and in the end, your cells are not able to get needed energy and essential nutrients and you starve from inside.
-At the same time, your body tries to “fix” the situation by releasing more insulin that worsens the resistance even more (1).
+At the same time, your body tries to “fix” the situation by releasing more insulin that worsens the resistance even more.

 > You can call leptin the main satiety hormone.
-It is mostly secreted by fat cells (adipocytes) and gives the signal to our brain that there is enough “potential energy” (read fat) to survive, so we don’t need to consume more food (4).
+It is mostly secreted by fat cells (adipocytes) and gives the signal to our brain that there is enough “potential energy” (read fat) to survive, so we don’t need to consume more food.

 > When we keep eating, we store food for later use as fat and our adipocytes get enlarged and they “scream” STOP EATING by producing a lot of leptin.
 Similarly to insulin, constantly high leptin levels lead to leptin resistance.
-As a result, our brain stops reacting to the signals and instead of feeling satiated, we feel hungry all the time, we eat more, we store more fat and we develop even stronger resistance to leptin (5).
+As a result, our brain stops reacting to the signals and instead of feeling satiated, we feel hungry all the time, we eat more, we store more fat and we develop even stronger resistance to leptin.

 > Opposite to satiety hormone leptin, our body releases the “hunger hormone”-ghrelin at certain times and the level of this hormone drops down after a meal.
-Imbalance in this hormone is associated with increased food intake, which leads to obesity (8).
-Studies show that overweight and obese people have just a slight drop in ghrelin levels after a meal, which means that they are still hungry even if they’ve eaten (9).
+Imbalance in this hormone is associated with increased food intake, which leads to obesity.
+Studies show that overweight and obese people have just a slight drop in ghrelin levels after a meal, which means that they are still hungry even if they’ve eaten.

 > Human growth hormone (HGH) is essential for cell regeneration and reproduction, bone density, strong immune system and speed of metabolism.
-We lose the ability to produce this hormone with ageing, but studies show that intermittent fasting dramatically triggers an increase in HGH as a protective mechanism for bone and tissue (11).
+We lose the ability to produce this hormone with ageing, but studies show that intermittent fasting dramatically triggers an increase in HGH as a protective mechanism for bone and tissue.

 # [How does intermittent fasting help with insulin resistance]